ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 * 4) The aaccess token is used to access the protected resource in the external authorization domain.

 Accessing different protected resources may require steps 2) to 4) again with different scope parameters.
-Accessing a protected resource in an entirely different authorization domain often requires the entire flow to be followed again, to retrieve a new platform-issued credential with an audience for the other authorization server.
+Accessing a protected resource in an entirely different authorization domain often requires the entire flow to be followed again, to retrieve a new platform-issued credential with an audience for the external authorization server.
 This, however, differs based on the platform and implementation.

 ## Credential format